 - Pre-Requisite Changes!!!
 Effective January 2015

 - BIOL 221/221L No longer a pre-requisite after Fall 2014

 - Application Deadline is April 1st

-- Orientation - get information and application forms
+- Orientation - for program information and acquire application forms

 Associate Degree of Applied Science